m-wiesner/m-wiesner.github.io/_posts/2020-10-30-Variational-Bounds-on-Mutual-Information.markdown

 description: Review of [On Variational Bounds on Mutual Information](https://arxiv.org/pdf/1905.06922.pdf)
 ---

 There has been incredible success using InfoNCE as a constrastive unsupervised pretraining objective for ASR in the past year.
-The original paper that introduced this training objective, which when coupled with a specific neural architecture was called [Contrastive Predictive Coding (CPC)](https://arxiv.org/pdf/1807.03748.pdf), is very useful, but a subsequent [paper](https://arxiv.org/pdf/1905.06922.pdf) I think more thoroughly explores the training objective InfoNCE, and provides some better theoretical underpinnings for why this objective works.
+The technique, [Contrastive Predictive Coding (CPC)](https://arxiv.org/pdf/1807.03748.pdf), was described more theoretically in a subsequent [paper](https://arxiv.org/pdf/1905.06922.pdf).

 In general estimating the mutual information between two variables is difficult.
-In practice, the best we can really do is to estimate bounds on the mutual information.
-In this review as well as in the paper we are describing, the mutual information is viewed in terms of the KL-divergence
+Training objectives that aim to maximize the mutual information between various quantities in sequence-to-sequence prediction tasks can be formulated by constructing lower bounds on the mutual information and maximizing them.
+Most of these bounds come from viewing the mutual information is viewed in terms of the KL-divergence

 $$I\left(X; Y\right) = I\left(p\left(X\right); p\left(Y\right)\right) = D_{KL}\left(p\left(X, Y\right) || p\left(X\right)p\left(Y\right)\right)$$

-Recall that KL-divergence can be viewed as the expected log ratio of the joint distribution over two random variables to the product of their marginal distributions.
-If the joint distribution is the same as the product of the marginal distributions, i.e., the random variables are independent, then the mutual information is 0, meaning that $$X$$ is completely independent of $$Y$$.

 ## Upper Bound on Mutual Information
 To upper bound the mutual information, we express the KL-divergence as an expectation, introduce a third distribution, $$q\left(Y\right)$$ and factor the joint distribution as $$p\left(X, Y\right) = p\left(Y|X\right)p\left(Y\right)$$.